As this pandemic continues, our golden rule is:

 Go to: 2013: ‘Safe Dating’ Teaches Protective Techniques (MS Area Newspapers)

-No. Although our children’s program is always popular, our members also include teens and adults.
+No. Although our children’s program is always popular, our participants also include teens and adults.

-We offer excellent training for teens and adults two evenings each week at 5:30-7:00pm (Monday and Wednesday) in yongmudo.
-We especially encourage adults to join our yongmudo program as we provide an ideal means to develop a variety of skills and overall fitness geared to an aging body.
+We offer excellent training for teens and adults two evenings each week at 5 to 6:00pm (Tuesday and Thursday) in yongmudo.
+We especially encourage adults to join our yongmudo program as we provide an ideal means to develop a variety of skills and overall fitness geared to aging bodies.

 Teenage girls and their mothers may be interested in our specialized “Self-Defense for Teens” series offered periodically.

-We offer several options for adults to really test themselves.
-Taekwondo offers light- to full-contact sparring with other adults in addition to forms (prearranged movements).
-Yongmudo offers a variety of sparring options from groundwork to standing throws to kicking/striking to “anything goes”.
+Yongmudo (Korean Self-Defense) is an ideal activity for adults to really test themselves.
+It offers a variety of sparring options from groundwork to standing throws to kicking/striking to “anything goes”.

 Martial arts training is not just about aerobic, high-impact, really athletic movementsmartial arts is also about being safe, healthy, and being truly invigorated by movement and techniques.
-We have options for adults to train, learn martial arts, and remain healthy without being broken-down from training.
+Yongmudo offers an excellent activity for adults to train, learn martial arts, and remain healthy without constantly being broken-down from over-training.

-Yongmudo (Mon/Wed, 5:30-7:00pm)learn how to disable an opponent with minimal damage to yourself through joint-locks, throws, strikes, and kicks.
+Yongmudo (Tu/Th, 5 to 6:00pm)learn how to disable an opponent with minimal damage to yourself through joint-locks, throws, strikes, and kicks.
 Develop strength, flexibility, balance, and coordination.

-Yongmudo is a Korean martial art that combines elements of judo, taekwondo, wrestling, boxing, and more.
-It’s essence is using the attacker’s strength against themselves.
-The focus of yongmudo is on self-defense although it does include a new, competitive aspect as well.
+Yongmudo is Korean self-defense combining elements of judo, taekwondo, and submission wrestling.
+It’s core foundational principle is using the attacker’s strength against themselves.
+The focus of yongmudo is on self-defense although it does include a competitive aspect as well.
 And, this competitive component of training allows for a great test of skills against each other.
 In other words, combat sparring.

 Don’t be fixated on the name.
 Pay attention to the techniques and the type of training.
 If you want to learn how to stop others from hurting you, yongmudo offers a lot of ways to defend yourself.